 Drinking a lot of water

-We should not forget that the best way to remove fluid and help the kidneys is by drinking water throughout the day.
-Remember that warm or room temperature water is more beneficial for our body than cold water, and that we should drink it between meals.
+We shouldn’t forget that the best way to remove fluid and help the kidneys is by drinking water throughout the day.
+Remember that warm or room temperature water is more beneficial for our body than cold water.
+You should drink it between meals.